TIBHannover/FAIR-studyGroup/README.md

 ## Process for suggesting & announcing events

 1. Search the [issue list] whether your topic was presented already.
-1. If not, or your idea is significantly different, please [create a new issue through the event template][add].
+1. If not, or your idea is significantly different, please [create a new issue through the event template and follow the instructions there][add].
-1. The event issue will be voted upon by interested people and we'll sort it into the schedule once someone volunteers to lead it (please indicate, if you do), and it has accumulated some :+1: votes.

 #### PS: We are using [Mozilla's Study Group template for this website.
 They have a `ReadMe`][MSG-ReadMe]!